nexusformat/definitions/manual/source/datarules.rst

 #########

 Sometimes it is necessary to store alternate values of a NeXus dataset in a NeXus file.
-A common example may be the beam center of which a value is available at data acquisition.
-But later on, as part of the data reduction, a better beam center is calculated.
-In order to store this the original field can have a variant attribute which points to the dataset containing the improved value.
-If even better values become available, this dataset can also have a variant attribute pointing to the next better value for the dataset.
-A reader the can follow the variant chain and locate the desired variant.
+A common example may be the beam center of which a rough value is available at data acquisition.
+But later on, a better beam center is calculated as part of the data reduction.
+In order to store this without losing the historical information, the original field can be given a variant attribute that points to a new dataset containing the obsolete value.
+If even better values become available, further datasets can be inserted into the chain of variant attributes pointing to the preceeding value for the dataset.
+A reader can thus keep the best value in the pre-defined dataset, and also be able to follow the variant chain and locate older variants.

 A little example is in order to illustrate the scheme: